 |Language Requirements||No language requirements.|

 Students are required to develop a plan of courses with their advisor.
 Additional courses beyond the core courses may be included with approval of the student’s academic advisor and the approval of the EC&T Academic Planning Committee.

 All incoming EC&T students should have basic preparation in the fundamental areas of general, organic, physical and analytical chemistry.
 Students should also have previous coursework in the natural sciences, which can include botany, bacteriology, zoology, earth science, material science, biochemistry or engineering.
-Note that CIV ENGR 500 Water Chemistry or equivalent material is a prerequisite for many of the core EC&T courses.
+Note that CIV ENGR 500 Water Chemistry, or an equivalent advanced Environmental Chemistry course, is a prerequisite for many of the core EC&T courses.
 If these requirements have not been met prior to entering the program, this should be considered when planning the coursework.